School: School of Social Work - Mumbai Campus

 Candidates who are likely to complete all the requirements of their final year Master’s Degree examinations by July 1, are also eligible to apply for M.Phil, provided they have successfully completed their first year Masters degree.
 In such cases, admission will be provisional.
 If a provisionally admitted student successfully completes the admission formalities such as clearing the Research Aptitude Test, but fails to score the minimum required mark/grade at the end of the final year examination of his/her Master’s degree, the offer of provisional admission will be automatically cancelled.

-The curriculum of the Integrated MPhil-PhD programme in Socal Work encompasses rigorous training in research methods, social work knowledge and imparts interdisciplinary training into specific areas of contemporary significance.
+The curriculum of the MPhil programme in Social Work encompasses rigorous training in research methods, social work knowledge and imparts interdisciplinary training into specific areas of contemporary significance.
 The programme hopes to make significant contribution in the making of future social work and social welfare scholars and leaders to address the complex social challenges of the 21st century.

 In terms of scope, the program will allow scholars to engage in self-study, develop critical, analytical and problem solving skills, specialized interest area, and advanced skills in designing, executing and preparing research projects.
 This will also be extended to practice and hence action research and field practicum monographs.
 The course work hence has a mix of broad theoretical paradigms, peripheral and proximate social work theories and perspectives, specific thematic theorisations where applicable, research methodologies (both quantitative and qualitative), and seminars where conscious field-practice and theory links are emphasised so as to enable the evolution of newer episteme.